Mental health

 Fearing job loss, many employees feel anxious about coming forward to ask their employer what mental health resources are available.
 Companies that do not address the stigmatism of mental health risk on-the-job bullying and discrimination.
 Losing employees with valuable training and experience can be costly.
 A negative environment can also have legal repercussions.

-Pump the breaks on the false assumption.
+Pump the brakes on the false assumption.

 Companies must find ways to make it easy for employees to request psychiatric help from the human resources department.
 They can do this with special apps or by conveying a culture of inclusion and understanding.
-[5] Pump the breaks on the false assumption that no one with a job should see a therapist.
+[5] Pump the brakes on the false assumption that no one with a job should see a therapist.
 Emphasize confidentiality and respect for personal boundaries.

 Post resources on information boards and the company website.
 Please put it on the agenda for periodic staff meetings.
-With proper treatment, companies can void the stigma of employees considered damaged goods because of receiving physical or mental health care.
+With proper treatment, companies can avoid the stigma of employees considered damaged goods because of receiving physical or mental health care.

 Read next article